-Ten Homework Assignments: 120 points / 20%
+Nine Homework Assignments: 120 points / 20%

 Out of the 8 weeks, Week 4 and Week 8 are reserved for the midterm and final exams.
 For the remaining 6 weeks, we will cover two chapters each week.
-Homework problems will be assigned for each chapter we will discuss in this class (except for chapter 2 & 3 which are used exclusively for the project), so there will be ten homework assignments, each worth 10 points with a total of 100 points.
+Homework problems will be assigned for each chapter we will discuss in this class (except for chapter 2 & 3 which are used exclusively for the project and there is no homework for chapter 1), so there will be 9 homework assignments, each worth 13.5 points with a total of 120 points.
 The assignments are designed to help you understand the course materials and prepare for the exams.
 In terms of the level of difficulty, the exam questions will be very similar to the homework problems, especially for calculation type of questions.

 Course materials (PPT & handouts etc.) will be posted on the course website.
-You need to study the materials first, and then you can work on the homework assignments for that week.
-Your answers to each chapter’s homework problems should be typed and submitted via the course website by midnight on Sunday, the last day of that week.
-Late submission will not be accepted.
-I will post the solutions in the afternoon/evening of Monday.
-Scores on the homework assignments will generally be available on next Sunday/Monday.

 Grading on homework assignments will be based on both efforts and quality, e.g. even your answers were all wrong you can still get at least half of the credit for attempting all questions.
 So it’s important that you attempt all questions and submit on time.